by Brock Griffin

 All men start their parenting journey with a lot of questions.
 Women too.
 There is no mandatory training to become a parent, although a pregnant woman is much more likely than an expectant father to start reading up about how her life is about to change, and preparing as best she can for those changes.

 But what often happens—especially with dads—is that we cruise along until we run into a crisis, and then suddenly we’re desperate for answers.
-There are some general principles about being a great father and a great parent that we would all do well to keep in mind, like loving, coaching, and modeling.
+There are some general principles about being a great father and a great parent that we would all do well to keep in mind.
 For me, spiritual truths provide a lot of important guidelines when it comes to raising children.

 But sometimes we need a solution or a technique for a specific challenge.
 There are dozens of examples …